mikeumus/eloquent-javascript-with-mikeumus/00_intro.md

 This book intends to make you familiar enough with this language to be able to make a computer do what you want.

-On programming
+## On programming

-I do not enlighten those who are not eager to learn, nor arouse those who are not anxious to give an explanation themselves.
-If I have presented one corner of the square and they cannot come back to me with the other three, I should not go over the points again.
+> I do not enlighten those who are not eager to learn, nor arouse those who are not anxious to give an explanation themselves.
+If I have presented one corner of the square and they cannot come back to me with the other three, I should not go over the points again. — **Confucius**

-Confucius
 Besides explaining JavaScript, I also will introduce the basic principles of programming.
 Programming, it turns out, is hard.
 The fundamental rules are typically simple and clear.
 But programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
 You’re building your own maze, in a way, and you might just get lost in it.

 There will be times when reading this book feels terribly frustrating.
 If you are new to programming, there will be a lot of new material to digest.
-Much of this material will then be combined in ways that require you to make additional connections.
+Much of this material will then be *combined* in ways that require you to make additional connections.

 It is up to you to make the necessary effort.
 When you are struggling to follow the book, do not jump to any conclusions about your own capabilities.
 You are fine—you just need to keep at it.
 Take a break, reread some material, and always make sure you read and understand the example programs and exercises.
 Learning is hard work, but everything you learn is yours and will make subsequent learning easier.

-The computer programmer is a creator of universes for which he [sic] alone is responsible.
-Universes of virtually unlimited complexity can be created in the form of computer programs.

-Joseph Weizenbaum, Computer Power and Human Reason
+> The computer programmer is a creator of universes for which he [sic] alone is responsible.
+Universes of virtually unlimited complexity can be created in the form of computer programs. — **Joseph Weizenbaum**, *Computer Power and Human Reason*

 A program is many things.
 It is a piece of text typed by a programmer, it is the directing force that makes the computer do what it does, it is data in the computer’s memory, yet it controls the actions performed on this same memory.
 Analogies that try to compare programs to objects we are familiar with tend to fall short.
 A superficially fitting one is that of a machine—lots of separate parts tend to be involved, and to make the whole thing tick, we have to consider the ways in which these parts interconnect and contribute to the operation of the whole.

 A computer is a machine built to act as a host for these immaterial machines.
 Computers themselves can do only stupidly straightforward things.
 The reason they are so useful is that they do these things at an incredibly high speed.
 A program can ingeniously combine an enormous number of these simple actions in order to do very complicated things.